How Your Tongue Helps Your Singing Voice

-Don't Like The Way You Sing?
+Don't Like The Way You Sound When You Sing?
 Check Your Tongue

 Most of us pay little attention to our tongue, (unless we bite it), except for brushing it now and then, or to taste a bite of food - ( sweet, sour, bitter and salty.)
 However, for singers, the tongue plays a major role in producing a consistent, well focused tone.
 Therefore, complete attention must be given to the tongue.

 When we begin to understand the function of the tongue as it relates to both singing and speaking, we have better control over this muscle and therefore our singing..
 Actually the tongue is not one muscle as you might think - it consists of eight muscles.
 For those singers who are looking for a better singing sound, I recommend you look first to the tongue.

 The Human Tongue

 Tension - The Biggest Enemy To The Singer